 Energy conscious lightbulbs are a great way to get the same amount of lighting as a traditional bulb for a fraction of the cost.
 They also have low energy consuming appliances too, which can help save you big bucks on your electricity bill over time.

 Buying something the traditional way involves getting your car, which requires gas, and sometimes paying for parking.
 However, online shopping saves you time, gas, and parking fees by eliminating the need to go anywhere at all.
+You can even find a pgp tutorial to help save you time

 Once upon a time if you wanted to hear a new album, you’d have to buy it yourself at a music store.
 However, now, music streaming makes it possible to listen to whatever music you want whenever you want.
 The average cost of a music streaming service costs about $10 a month.